-- Relying on Three additional Tutors to ensure fast response on the Course Forum - Creating Assignment specs workgroup, for developing the Assignments' specifications.
+- Relying on Three additional Tutors to ensure fast response on the Course Forum - Switching the Q&A platform to Ed Stream as it has been noted by students it is more user friendly and engaging than WebCMS Forum - Creating Assignment specs workgroup, for developing the Assignments' specifications.
 This will help making sure everything is clear, checked, double checked and triple checked. - Establishing stronger line of communication between the teaching team through weekly stand-ups and frequent check-ins.
 This will minimize misunderstandings and increase consistency. - Include more in-lecture exercises. - Adjusting the strategy for Bonus marks